ClassEuclid/eXifMarksTheSpot/README.md

 ## Example Use Case

-- A forensic examiner investigates a suspect’s mobile device.
+- A forensic examiner investigates images with metadata.
 - Runs eXifMarksTheSpot on recovered images.
 - Determines where photos were taken via GPS coordinates.
 - Produces an HTML report for review.